 The instruments used in data collection are validation sheets and student learning competency tests.
-The validation sheet consists of 10 statements covering four aspects of the assessment, namely feature format, content, ease of access, and language used.
+The validation sheet consists of 10 statements covering the assessment's four aspects: feature format, content, ease of access, and language used.
 The criteria for the validity of OIS are if the mean value is 3.6 V < 4 then OIS is declared very valid, if the mean value is 2.6 V < 3.5 then it is declared valid, if the mean value is 1.6 V < 2.5 then it is declared less valid, and if the mean value of 1 V < 1.5 then it is declared invalid.
-The results of the empirical test at the Sekolah Dasar Muhammadiyah 1 Sidoarjo showed that the product moment correlation analysis was 0.002, while the results of Cronbach's Alpha analysis were 0.922.
+The results of the empirical test at the Sekolah Dasar Muhammadiyah 1 Sidoarjo showed that the product moment correlation analysis was 0.002, while the Cronbach's Alpha analysis results were 0.922.
 Therefore, the OIS validation sheet is declared valid and reliable.

-The inclusive student learning competency test consists of 10 multiple choice questions covering 10 aspects of ability in terms of asking questions, making simple materials, communicating, making observations, imitating abilities, simple motor skills, logical abilities, speaking skills, moderate motor skills, and the ability to respond to situations.
+The inclusive student learning competency test consists of 10 multiple choice questions covering 10 aspects of ability in terms of asking questions, making simple materials, communicating, making observations, imitating abilities, simple motor skills, logical abilities, speaking skills, moderate motor skills, and the ability to respond to situation.
 The results of the empirical test at the Sekolah Dasar Muhammadiyah 1 Sidoarjo showed the results of the product-moment correlation analysis were 0.003, while the results of Cronbach's Alpha analysis were 0.988.
-Therefore, the inclusive student learning competency test is valid and reliable.
+Therefore, the inclusive student learning properties test is valid and reliable.

-Data analysis

 Analysis of student learning competence data using SPSS version 22.0 (IBM Corp.
 Released 2016) with a significance level of 0.05.
-Analysis of the data used is a paired sample t-test with p-value or sig.
+Data analysis is a paired sample t-test with p-value or sig.
 (2-tailed) criteria of <0.05 to conclude Ho (no OIS effect on inclusive student learning competence) is rejected and Ha is accepted (there is an effect of OIS on the learning competence of inclusive students).